top of page

 The man next to me drunk from a “Giant-Gulp” – the straw made a hollow squeak as he neared the bottom.

-He suckled the last bits and dropped the cup at his feet where he sat
+He suckled the last bits and dropped the cup at his feet

 for someone-else to find.